 This is ‘black water’ – this is sewage or river water that may contain sewage or other toxic materials.
 This is by far the worst and will require extensive cleanup and disinfecting by a professional.

 If your basement has flooded due to a plumbing issue, be sure to shut off the main water supply to your house in order to prevent further flooding and more damage.
 Whatever the type or the cause of the plumbing, call a licensed plumber that you trust as soon as possible.

 A plumber will be able to fix the issue so that you can restore water to the rest of your home while the larger restoration work is taking place.

 Regardless of the cause of your flooding, you’ll need to address the urgent task of extracting the water from your basement before the damage worsens.
 When hiring a plumber, double-check that they have the ability to remove water buildup.

 For more severe flooding, there are water damage restoration companies that specialize in extracting water from flooded basements.

 Water removal and restoration professionals will come equipped with pumps and fans to:

 Get rid of lingering sewage odors

-As a general rule, the best approach when dealing with a flooded basement is to contact professionals who have the expertise and equipment needed to resolve the issue as quickly as possible.
+As a general rule, the best approach when dealing with a flooded basement is to contact professionals near you who have the expertise and equipment needed to resolve the issue as quickly as possible.
 In most cases, flooding is covered by homeowner’s policies.